Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 The Mini also has the ability to interface to any radio using an IP network connection.
 Some of the recent radios like the Elecraft K4 offer built-in network CAT control.
 Others support Hamlib rigctld.
 You can add an inexpensive serial terminal server interface or run serial terminal server software on your PC to put any radio on the network.

-One of the things you’ll really appreciate about tuning your radio with a Mini is the variable frequency step resolution.
+Even if you have only one radio, the Mini enhances your operation.
+One of the things you’ll really appreciate when tuning your radio with a Mini is the variable frequency step resolution.
 Press and hold the encoder then turn it left or right to increase or decrease the tuning step.
 Available steps include 1, 5, 10, 50, 100, 500, 1K, 5k, 10k, 50k, 100k, 500k, 1m, 5m, 10m, 50m, and 100m.
 Using these steps you can easily move around the band or the spectrum quickly.
 No more spinning the radio’s dial endlessly to move to the other end of the band.

-In addition, if the Zero Digits mode is enabled, the Mini automatically zeros the digits below the tuning digit allowing you to easily tune the exact frequency you want.
+In addition, the Zero Digits option can be used to automatically zeros the digits below the tuning digit allowing you to easily tune the exact frequency you want.

 Contest Keyer and Code Practice